Getting Ready for Advocacy

 In California, the district has five business days to provide the copies (check to see if your state’s education code specifies a timeline for parental access to educational records).
 Your district may charge you for the copies, but may not charge you for the time to make the copies.
 I bought a portable scanner (ScanSnap) with a document feeder, which makes it easy for me to take my laptop to the district office to make my own electronic copies.

-Reviewing these documents can be interesting and insightful.
-It’s not unusual for parents to report finding notes in the file that were never intended for them to see.
+Besides gaining a complete record of your child’s education, reviewing these documents can be interesting and insightful.
+It’s not unusual for parents to report finding notes in the file that were never intended for them to ever see.
 Sometimes it’s painful, but often it can result in leveraging a better program for the child.

 Now that you’re loaded with the documents, be sure to organize them chronologically for easy reference.
-You can put them into file folders, notebooks, or store them electronically.
+You can put them into file folders, notebooks or store electronically.
+See the “Getting Organized” article for more information on this.

 Deconstruct the Problem